 XXY research is most often trained on negatives of human difference.
 Subhuman is the notion medical researchers have promoted in published, peer-reviewed papers, and they repeatedly roll out such yarn in online government resources such as The Genetics Home Reference, the Human Genome Project, the National Institute of Child Health and Human Development, and medical university websites all over the world, misinforming doctors, librarians, teachers, parents, and students alike.
 The truth is, many doctors have limited or no real-world, first-person XXY experience.

 Modern researchers have corrected many of the old assertions about XXY chromosomes.
 For instance, it used to be said that XXY men possessed subnormal intelligence, but now some researchers and doctors have noted that XXY men possess unusually high intelligence.
-There are XXY PhDs.
+There are XXY PhDs, and successful XXY men in all manner of careers.
 The likely truth is that a full range of intelligence levels can be found, just like in XY men.
 In spite of this, many doctors still stand by the outdated info, often because they have not read recent studies; and also because annual XXY medical research conferences continue to publish the outdated information as though it were current in order to keep the research funding routine intact.

 There is Much More To Learn About XXY

-Doctors are not the enemy in XXY misinformation.
-Many of them just do not know the truth, which is part of why I have published this site.
+Doctors are not necessarily the enemy in XXY misinformation.
+Many of them just do not know the truth (or are afraid to express it for fear of being professionally ostracized), which is part of why this site is being published.

 Help spread the word on social media.